 High-quality Professional Images

 Amazon is serious and strict about the appearance of its site, and product images must be professional quality and accurately portray the product being sold.
 But that doesn’t necessarily mean you need to hire a professional photographer.
-You can capture amazing product shots yourself by using your smartphone camera, then editing your photos afterwards to add the finishing touch.
+You can capture amazing product shots yourself by using your smartphone camera, then editing your photos afterward to add the finishing touch.

 Main Image on a White Background